 Sometimes, birth complications and birth injuries cause lethargy and other symptoms in newborns.
 In many of these cases, you may be able to hold the doctor accountable for mistakes or errors they committed that caused your baby avoidable health complications.
 For a free legal consultation and more information about these kinds of medical malpractice claims, contact our Miami attorney for lethargy from birth injuries and complications.
-Call The Law Offices of Prosper Shaked to set up a free legal consultation today at (305) 694-2676.
+Call Prosper Shaked Accident Injury Attorneys PA to set up a free legal consultation today at (305) 694-2676.

 Causes of Lethargy in Newborns

 Extreme lethargy in a newborn is usually characterized by an apparent lack of energy.
 While babies are often sleepy in their first few weeks, they should still stir and have moments where they are animated and responsive to sounds and sights.
 If a baby just lays there, doesn’t respond to stimuli, and does not even appear to have the energy to feed, something deeper might be going on.

 In many cases, these issues are caused by problems that the baby experienced after being born.
 This could involve physical discomfort, minor injuries, or illness.
 In other cases, the issues may stem from congenital health issues such as developmental disorders that affect their movement.
 Other injuries sustained during birth might also be responsible for this kind of lethargy.